-- Redefine the timestamp as follows (for option 1): - The timestamp expresses the absolute time for presentation, relative to a defined reference plane, at the receiving endpoint of the RoE packet. - The timestamp is 32 bits in size and in units of nanoseconds. (unchanged from original definition) - The timestamp value ranges from 0ns to 999,999,999ns (0x0 to 0x3B9A C9FF) and is thus capable of expressing a presentation time of up to 1 second in the future. - Both the sending and receiving endpoints of the RoE packet must account for rollover of this field after 999,999,999ns. - Both endpoints shall share the same understanding of the Time of Day (ToD). (unchanged from original definition) - Change Annex B to show how to derive the absolute presentation time from the timestamp, as shown on slide 4.
+- Redefine the timestamp as follows (for option 2): - The timestamp expresses the absolute time for presentation, relative to a defined reference plane, at the receiving endpoint of the RoE packet. - The timestamp is 32 bits in size.
+The most significant 30 bits is in units of ns and the least significant 2 bits is in units of 0.25ns. - The timestamp value ranges from 0.00ns to 999,999,999.75ns and is thus capable of expressing a presentation time up to 1 second in the future. - Both the sending and receiving endpoints of the RoE packet must account for rollover of this field after 999,999,999.75ns. - Both endpoints shall share the same understanding of the Time of Day (ToD). (unchanged from original definition) - Change Annex B to show how to convert between the full presentation time and the newly defined timestamp value.